Welcome to the Explore Minnesota Tourism Website

 Professional sports, intercollegiate play and club teams have fans cheering in venues throughout Minnesota.

 Discover the beauty of Minnesota winter in a new way: from the back of a dogsled, on skis or snowshoes, or in the comfort of an ice fishing house.

-In Minnesota, a spa retreat is never far away, whether it’s tucked into a lakeside resort or in a posh downtown hotel.
+In Minnesota, a spa retreat is never far away, whether it’s tucked into a wooded resort or in a posh downtown hotel.

 Old traditions hold true in New Ulm, but there are plenty of new things to see and do in this German-influenced town.

 Opportunities for educational travel abound in Minnesota, with museums of all types, historic sites and monuments among the many options.

 The Minneapolis-St. Paul International Airport is considered among the best in the country.
 Get there early or spend some time after you land to discover these 10 highlights.